 The Chemical Engineering faculty at Ole Miss come from diverse backgrounds and their research includes biomedical and pharmaceutical applications, nanomaterials, industrial coatings, energy, physical acoustics, and low-energy separations.

-Freshmen may directly enroll in Chemical Engineering with an ACT Math score of at least 25 (or SAT equiv) and 3.0 high school core GPA.
-Students transferring into the program from other majors or institutions must have at least a 2.25 cumulative GPA as well as a 25 ACT Math score or at least a B in MATH 125 or higher math class.
+Freshmen may directly enroll in B.S.Ch.E. with an ACT Math score of at least 24 (or SAT equiv) or 3.2 high school core GPA.
+Students transferring to the program from other majors or other institutions must have 2.25 cumulative GPA as well as 24 ACT Math score or 76 ALEKS math placement score or B in MATH 125 or higher math class.